mirsaes/phototime-server/README.md

 Installation is intended to be via a docker image.

 It is easiest to leverage the phototime server and client baked together.
-See [phototime-client](https://github.com/mirsaes/phototime-client) source on github or [mirsaes/phototime](https://hub.docker.com/r/mirsaes/phototime) docker image.
+Follow instructions on docker hub [mirsaes/phototime](https://hub.docker.com/r/mirsaes/phototime).

+The phototime image combines this phototime-server with a phototime-client.
+See [phototime-client](https://github.com/mirsaes/phototime-client) source on github.
+New versions will include the react based client, see [pcr](https://github.com/mirsaes/pcr)

 If you would like more control over the server, proceed below.